YenLegion/RDRFSR2/README.md

 # FidelityFx Super Resolution 2.0 for Red Dead Redemption 2

  This mod is a library for RDR2 which replaces Nvidia DLSS with AMD FidelityFX Super Resolution 2.0.

- This WILL work with cracked versions of RDR2.
+ This is intended for releases devoid of DRM.

- An extended guide to help with any issues can be found on the Nexus mod description [here](https://www.nexusmods.com/reddeadredemption2/mods/1550)
+ Tested on EMPRESS release version 1436.28.

  NOTE : Ultra-Quality option in-game DLSS setting is basically the AMD equivilent of DLAA and provides better-than-native image quality at the cost of performance

 ## Installation